Then & Now

-Hawks Cay history
+Hawks Cay History

 Hawks Cay Resort and the island of Duck Key have led many lives throughout the years.
 From the Key’s first mention in recorded history to weathering hurricanes and renovations, and even hosting a couple of presidents, our slice of paradise has stood the test of time.
 The development of the Hawks Cay Resort as we know it today began in the 1950s, but its story starts in the 1800s when the first family settled on Duck Key.
 While we look forward to welcoming guests for decades to come, take a look back at how we got here.